 FinCEN Residential Real Estate Reporting Rule

 FinCEN’s Residential Real Estate Reporting Rule (RRE), which took effect March 1, 2026, has been vacated by a federal district court.
-FinCEN has issued guidance confirming that reporting is not currently required, and reporting persons are not subject to liability for failing to file while the court’s order remains in effect.
-Future action, including appeal or revised rulemaking, remains possible.
+FinCEN has issued guidance confirming that reporting is not currently required, and reporting persons are not subject to liability for failing to file while the court’s order remains in effect, and no retroactive filing will be required if the order is overturned.
+FinCEN has filed a notice of appeal, and litigation continues in other jurisdictions.

 03/20/2026